VoidOne-App/VoidOne/README.md

 Game entries can currently be launched through Qt's detached process facilities.

-The existing implementation provides a simple native execution path using the stored executable path.
+The existing implementation provides a native execution path using the stored executable path.

 This is the foundation for the more advanced execution layer planned for future versions.